saymrwulf/cryptography/notes.md

-2022-06-11T00:43:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography) 2022-06-11T01:26:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cryptography) 2022-06-11T08:31:00 - Refactor for clarity, might break a few tests though (cryptography)
+2022-06-11T00:43:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography) 2022-06-11T01:26:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cryptography) 2022-06-11T08:31:00 - Refactor for clarity, might break a few tests though (cryptography) 2022-06-12T08:47:00 - Implementing approach from a new paper read last night (cryptography)